Upcoming Presentations…

 Medicare rebates and NDIS funding available.

-Cost includes weekly 90 minute child group session, weekly 45 minute parent session and teacher handouts. -
+Cost includes initial parent mentor training, weekly 90 minute child group session, weekly 45 minute parent session and teacher handouts. -

 ADHD Group Workshop